 The Milteer’s comments were ignored by the FBI and the Warren Commission.
 Adams’ report on his November 16 1963 meeting with Milteer has vanished.

-shows Somersett telling the Miami police: “He [Milteer] couldn’t guess, in my opinion, that the President would be shot from a window.”
+The tape transcript shows Somersett telling the Miami police: “He [Milteer] couldn’t guess, in my opinion, that the President would be shot from a window.”

 As the years went by, Adams learned about Somersett’s interviews with Milteer.
 His bosses had never told him about these interviews.